atomic_queue

 Methodology

-There are a few OS behaviours that complicate benchmarking:
+There are a few OS behaviours that complicate benchmarking, make benchmark runs irreproducible, and introduce otherwise unnecessary timing noise into benchmark timings:

 Huge pages